derickferreira/projects/weather01-react-ts-tw/README.md

 ## Usage

+1. Go to WeatherContext.tsx file and add your KEY const API_KEY = "YOUR KEY HERE";
+  // CREATE  an account HERE to ACCESS your KEY: https://openweathermap.org/

-1. Start the development server:
+2. Start the development server:

    ```bash
    npm start
    ```

-2. Open your browser and navigate to `http://localhost:3000`.
+3. Open your browser and navigate to `http://localhost:3000`.

-3. Enter a city name in the input field and click "Search" to view the current weather and hourly forecast.
+4. Enter a city name in the input field and click "Search" to view the current weather and hourly forecast.

 ## Features